dstockto/slartybartfast/README.md

 }
 ```

-If there are any unanswered questions, problems, desired features, please contact dstockton@i3logix.com.
+If there are any unanswered questions, problems, desired features, please contact slarty-support@davidstockton.com, or feel free to open a pull request.